NightOwlNetwork/SOP/Management and maintaining the Network.md

 # Management and maintaining the Network authored Sierra
-Management and maintaining the Network SOP:
-Author: Sierra Maldonado

 ### Purpose:
 The purpose of this SOP is to establish a set of guidelines for managing and maintaining the network.
 Scope: